charliezon/deep_stock/README.md

 ### Data for learning

 Raw data are converted to csv format for learning.
+It can be downloaded from https://pan.baidu.com/s/1eRZ279g.

 ### Features